Hydrology-IFH/roger/doc/introduction/introduction.rst

 **Offline transport**:

-- StorAge selection (SAS) functions ([Rinaldo2015]_) are used to calculate travel time distributions, residence time distribution and solute concentrations
+- StorAge selection (SAS) functions ([Rinaldo2015]_) are coupled with hydrologic simulations.
+SAS functions are used to calculate travel time distributions, residence time distribution and solute concentrations

 **Biogeochemical processes**: